Coffee is cultivated in Senegal and has a long tradition. So there is a famous traditional preparation, Café Touba.

 - The coffee was named after the Senegalese Holy City of Touba.

 - The old coffee recipe was perfected in the late 19th century by Sheikh Amadou Bamba, who was said to have brought the coffee into the country.

 - At that time,coffee was drunk as a daily medicine to support the recite of prayers.

 - The consumption of Café Touba* has so much grown in recent years that the sales of instant coffee such as Nescafé* decreased in West Africa.
 So Nestlé launched the Nescafé Ginger & Spice product.
 One can only hope that it is more expensive than self-brewed!

-- roast 100 g green Robusta coffee beans together with 10 g jar (Guinea pepper) and optionally 10 g clove in a metal pan until they have a nice, evenly dark colour.
+- Roast 100 g green Robusta coffee beans together with 10 g jar (Guinea pepper) and optionally 10 g clove in a metal pan until they have a nice, evenly dark color.

 - After cooling, grind in a mortar or a coffee grinder.

 - Bring 800 ml of water to the boil.

 - Place 4 tbsp of the coffee powder into a fabric filter over a pot.